xbeat/Machine-Learning/README.md

 What is a Random Walk?

 A random walk is a mathematical concept that describes a path consisting of a succession of random steps.
 It's widely used in various fields, including physics, biology, and finance.

+## Activation Functions for Neural Network Output Layers in Python

+Activation Functions in Neural Network Output Layers

+The choice of activation function in the output layer of a neural network is crucial as it directly affects the network's output and, consequently, its performance.
+This function determines how the final layer processes and presents the results, tailoring the output to the specific problem at hand.

 ## Common Use Cases for Reinforcement Learning in Python